 The Trust is governed by a Board of Trustees who are trustees of the charity and directors of the company.
 We have up to 16 trustees at any one time (all unpaid volunteers) who bring a wealth of skills and experience to the organisation.
 Any vacancies on the Board are advertised on the Volunteer Opportunities page.

 We have a number of sub-groups of the Board that report to the Board on various aspects of the organisation.
-These include Finance Panel, Governance Panel, Major Projects Group, Performance Group and Habitats & Species Committee.
+These include Finance & Remuneration Panel, Governance & Nominations Panel, Performance & Projects Group and Ecological Advisory Group.

 The Board has legal responsibility for the Trust.
 It determines the overall direction of the Trust including its vision, mission and strategy.